Madou Diakité

-Madou Diakité Koumah (born 22 July 2004) is a Malian professional footballer who plays as a goalkeeper for Veikkausliiga club KTP, on loan from Triestina.
+Madou Diakité Koumah (born 22 July 2004) is a Malian professional footballer who plays as a goalkeeper.

-Career
+Club career

+Diakité signed a two-year contract with Triestina on 6 October 2023.

-On 21 March 2025, Diakité was loaned out from Italian Triestina to Finnish Veikkausliiga club KTP.
+Diakité was loaned to KTP on March 21, 2025.
 He debuted in Veikkausliiga on 2 May, after coming on for a sent-off Jiri Koski, in a home loss to AC Oulu.